ceph/ceph-iscsi-tools/README.md

  rbd2   rbd/ansible3        30G       0       0     0.00      0.00     0.00     0.00     0.00  w2k12r2
  rbd3   rbd/ansible4        50G       0       0     0.00      0.00     0.00     0.00     0.00
 ```

+The gateway configuration is determined gwtop looking at the following sources (in order)
+- the invocation used the -g host-1,host-2 over-ride
+- the user has a .gwtop.rc file in the root of their home directory
+- the environment was created by the ceph-iscsi-ansible project, and has committed state to the rbd/gateway.conf object

+An example of the 'rc' file is provided in the /usr/share/doc directory.